South Dakota: Economy

 A B-1B Lancer lifts off from Ellsworth Air Force Base, one of South Dakota's largest employers.

-The current-dollar gross state product of South Dakota was $39.8 billion as of 2010, the fifth-smallest total state output in the U.S. The per capita personal income was $38,865 in 2010, ranked 25th in the U.S., and 12.5% of the population was below the poverty line in 2008.
-CNBC's list of "Top States for Business for 2010" has recognized South Dakota as the seventh-best state in the nation.
-In July 2011, the state's unemployment rate was 4.7%.
+The current-dollar gross state product of South Dakota was $80.6 billion as of 2025, the 4th smallest total state output in the U.S. The per capita personal income was $79,297 in 2025, ranked 14th in the U.S., and 12.5% of the population was below the poverty line in 2008.
+CNBC's list of "Top States for Business for 2025" recognized South Dakota as the 35th best state in the nation.
+According to the U.S. Small Business Administration's Office of Advocacy, small businesses made up 98.9% of all businesses in South Dakota in 2025 and employed 58% of the state's work force.
+As of May 2025, the state's unemployment rate was 1.8%.

 The service industry is the largest economic contributor in South Dakota.
 This sector includes the retail, finance, and healthcare industries.
 Citibank, which was at one time the largest bank holding company in the United States, established national banking operations in South Dakota in 1981 to take advantage of favorable banking regulations.
-Today the trust fund industry manages hundreds of billions of dollars and is known as tax haven for foreigners.
+Today the trust fund industry manages hundreds of billions of dollars and is known as a tax haven for foreigners.
 Government spending is another important segment of the state's economy, providing over ten percent of the gross state product.
 Ellsworth Air Force Base, near Rapid City, is the second-largest single employer in the state.